iucario/blog/src/data/blog/python-tool.md

 ---
-title: Stop My Team From Writing Python Like It Is 2010
+title: Save My Team From Writing Python Like It Is 2010
 description: On Python formatting, typing, and the tooling gap in real-world teams.
 pubDatetime: 2025-07-22
 modDatetime: 2025-07-23